 The natural way of executing an SDFG in which all actors fire as soon as they can fire, is called self-timed execution.
-This execution is important since it leads to the maximal obtainable throughput of an SDFG [18].
+This execution is important since it leads to the maximal obtainable throughput of an SDFG [19].
 Because of the importance of self-timed execution of SDFGs and its applications in the context of multi-processor systems, a new notion of boundedness, namely self-timed boundedness is introduced.
 This notion requires that self-timed execution of SDFGs is bounded.
 Necessary and sufficient conditions for the liveness and self-timed boundedness of SDFGs are proved.
 These conditions heavily depend on the throughput of actors (average number of firings of an actor per time unit).
-Existing techniques for throughput calcula-
+Existing techniques for throughput calculation only work for strongly connected SDFGs [6, 8].
+We propose an algorithm that determines the liveness and selftimed boundedness of an SDFG and at the same time extends throughput analysis to arbitrary SDFGs.
+The concept of self-timed boundedness and the results proven for this notion are the main contribution of this paper.